moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 #### Accessing logs

-You can access your applications logs in Cloud platform by following the the CP guidance [Accessing Application Log Data](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/access-logs.html#accessing-application-log-data)
+You can access your applications logs in Cloud Platform by following their guidance [Accessing Application Log Data](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/access-logs-os.html)

-#### Opensearch on Cloud Platform
+#### OpenSearch on Cloud Platform

 Below are some notes to aid you in working with the Opensearch service, on Cloud Platform.